tgreening/esp8266-darksky-weather-station-color/README.md

 #### Configuration & customization

 In one of the tabs the IDE opened settings.h.
 Go through the file and adjust the two handful of configuration parameters.
 They are all documented inside the file directly.
 Everything should be self-explanatory.
-Most importantly you will need to set the DArkSkyAPI key you obtained in a previous step.
+Most importantly you will need to set the DarkSky API key you obtained in a previous step.

 #### Upload code to device